great-jos/busnurd-product/README.md

 * Vercel (for frontend static files only)
 * Any Docker-compatible hosting

-**Note:** SQLite is fine for temporary apps or demos.
-For production, consider MySQL or PostgreSQL for persistence.

 ---

 ## Notes / Future Improvements

 * Store images on S3 or other cloud storage
-* Add edit and delete product functionality
 * Add roles and permissions (admin vs user)
 * Add tests (PHPUnit + Dusk)
 * Add pagination for products